PolartJacques/easy-monad/README.md

 ## Maybe

-The Maybe monad helps you work safely with optional values—without worrying about null or undefined.
+The Maybe monad helps you work safely with optional values without worrying about null or undefined.

-It represents either:

-- A value that exists
-- No value
+It represents a value that may or may not be there

 > 🧠 Think of it like this:
 >